 I think of myself as an applied Bayesian statistician.
 I enjoy using sound Bayesian methodology to help scientists and engineers tackle real problems.
 I believe in allowing the applications to drive the methodology, as opposed to sitting around thinking up some approach for its own sake.
 In addition to working with other statisticians, I enjoy interdisciplinary collaborations.
 Such collaborations allow for healthy exchanges of ideas, and also serve as great exercises in communication since different disciplines seem to have their own languages.
 Many of us are trying to solve basically the same problems, each from a different perspective.
 Sharing these perspectives across disciplines can lead to some interesting and useful insights that otherwise would be missed altogether.
 If you’re interested in collaborating on a project, or if you’re a student looking for a master’s project or a dissertation research topic, feel free to contact me.
-I’m always interested in exchanging ideas!

 The collection and analysis of neuroimaging data, most notably magnetic resonance imaging (MRI), has become a widely used technique in the biomedical sciences over the past twenty years or so.
 Functional MRI (fMRI), as its name implies, is used to study brain function in an effort to identify neural correlates of certain behaviors, as well as to study the causes, symptoms, and treatments of mental illness such as schizophrenia.
 It’s generally done by observing the blood-oxygenation-level-dependent (BOLD) signal over time, since this signal is thought to be a good proxy for neuronal activity.
 Over the past decade, there has been an explosion of interest within the statistics community in fMRI data analysis, resulting in many interesting methods.
 However, many challenges still remain.
 My dissertation research involved Bayesian approaches to large-scale inference on functional MRI data while accounting for spatial dependence.
 Bayesian modeling for fMRI is an issue that I remain interested in.
 I also have become interested in the analysis of structural/clinical MRI data.
 Structural MRI is used in clinical settings to study physical characteristics of the brain; e.g., physical changes associated with diseases such as multiple sclerosis or Alzheimer’s disease.
 Some statistical challenges here involve appropriate methods for quantifying these physical changes over time, identifying the structures of interest in a diseased brain (e.g., segmentation), and relating these characteristics to clinical endpoints.